bitcart/bitcart-docs/deployment/manual.md

 4. Install postgresql
 5. Install redis
 6. Clone and run all parts of BitcartCC
-7. Open Firewall Ports and Access the Sites
+7. (Optional) Open Firewall Ports and Access the Sites

 ## Warning: Not recommended to use in production <a href="#warning-not-recommended-to-use-in-production" id="warning-not-recommended-to-use-in-production"></a>